jalpp/jalpp/README.md

 - 🔭 I’m currently working on ChessDojo's codebase, Tutor app, Chesslise network system, Passdiy and much more!
 - 🌱 I’m currently learning advanced Typescript, more of AWS cloud and how to write clean code
 - 👯 I’m looking to collaborate on open source projects about cloud
-- 🤔 I’m looking for help with my opensource projects
 - 💬 Ask me about coding, chess, and fun stuff